Bordered Heegaard Floer homology: Invariance and pairing: Boundary-squared is zero

 The proof of Proposition~\ref{prop:typeD-d2} involves a number of pieces, some of which we give as lemmas.
-The impatient reader is encouraged to skip to the examples after the proof, which illustrate the most important cases which arise in the verification that $\partial^2=0$.
+The impatient reader is encouraged to skip to the examples after the proof, which illustrate the most important cases which arise.